pierre-rouleau/pel/README.rst

        installed.
 PEL currently provides access to over 190 top-level packages.
 The actual number of packages is larger when counting their dependencies.

 ..
-[4] **Quick initialization**: On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds
+[4] **Quick initialization**: On my system with 182 packages with
-       on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.
+       benchmark-init on I get about 0.4 seconds on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.
 I can reduce this further by reducing the number of features supported by turning them off and run **M-x pel-cleanup** to remove them from Emacs path and internal processing.
+It can go even faster when using PEL's *fast-startup* setup!

 .. links